AdobeDocs/commerce-marketplace/src/pages/guides/sellers/developer-portal/index.md

 ---
-group: marketplace-sellers
-title: Marketplace Developer Portal
+title: Developer Portal Overview
-redirect_from: /marketplace/sellers/marketplace-developer-dashboard.html
 ---

+# Developer Portal Overview

-From the Marketplace Developer Portal you can access your product submissions and reports, as well as Marketplace support information and extension guidelines.
+From the Developer Portal you can access your product submissions and reports, as well as Marketplace support information and extension guidelines.

 ![]({{ site.baseurl }}/marketplace/sellers/images/developer-portal.png){: .zoom}
-_Marketplace Developer Portal_

 |Menu item|Description|
 |--- |--- |